Coughs, colds & Flu

 Remember that you can ask a member of your pharmacy team for advice.

-Medication’s that may help reieve the symptoms
+Medications that may help relieve the symptoms

 Paracetamol and ibuprofen: Paracetamol and ibuprofen can help with relieving symptoms that may come with a cough and cold, such as a sore throat, fever, and not feeling well.
 Always read the label and instructions before using them.